Six institutional concerns: Justice Shah demands public response from CJP Afridi

 Supreme Court Justice Mansoor Ali Shah writes letter to CJP Yahya Afridi on institutional concerns

-On Friday, Supreme Court Justice Mansoor Ali Shah sent a letter to Chief Justice of Pakistan (CJP) Yahya Afridi, urging him to publicly respond to six questions related to critical institutional concerns.
+ISLAMABAD: Supreme Court Justice Mansoor Ali Shah has called on Chief Justice of Pakistan (CJP) Yahya Afridi to publicly address six major unresolved institutional concerns.

-Justice Shah noted that with the new judicial year starting on Monday, CJP Afridi has convened a judicial conference to review reforms and set priorities.
-He urged that this forum be used to address his concerns “squarely,” reassuring judges, lawyers, and the public of transparency and constitutional fidelity.
+With the judicial year approaching, Justice Shah noted that CJP Afridi has organized a judicial conference to review reforms.
+He urged that this conference address his concerns directly.

-Justice Shah stressed that these were institutional concerns, not personal grievances, and urged the CJP to turn the judicial conference into a “moment of renewal.”
+Justice Shah emphasized these are institutional concerns, not personal grievances.
+He urged the CJP to transform the upcoming judicial conference into a “moment of renewal” for the Supreme Court Pakistan.

 Newsletter